The Escape Artist is back from a long weekend at the Latitude festival.

 For the authentic festival experience, The Escape Artist travelled by coach surrounded by his fellow human beings.
 I can report that the other humans were friendly…and most of them looked clean.

 If you work in the City, you may not know what a coach or bus is.
 To visualise this, imagine your SUV.
-A coach is almost the same size, with similar fuel consumption, but it carries many more passengers.
+A coach is about the same size, with similar fuel consumption, but it carries many more passengers.
 As a result, it costs much less per person than the running costs for your Porsche Cayenne or X5.
 You can then put the difference into the Escape Fund where it compounds.
 That’s how this FI thing works!

 We can choose how much we pay for most things.
 But its not just about saving money.
 With festival coach travel you get fun and interaction added.
 You are paying less for more.